martinrombach88/imtv_home/README.md

 In particular, he wanted to use videos and modern style conventions to update the views.

 Project was built in React using:
+- Axios
 - React Router
-- Material UI and Bootstrap
-- React Timeline
 - React Player
 - React Hooks Form
+- Material UI and Bootstrap

 Temporary Hosting: https://www.martinrombachdev.com/imtv_home